Reshma62/library-room-client/Todo/Step.md

 TODO: .
 Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional

-TODO: 5.
+Done: 5.
 Implementing a dark/light theme toggle for the home page.
 It's optional to implement the theme toggle for the entire website
+// optional
 TODO: 5.
 Use ReactToPDF or any relevant package to make the PDF version of the "Read" page of a book.
+TODO: set user based role if admin show the dashboard

+TODO: add category need to edit functionality